ag-sd/py/TransCoda/readme.md

-# Trans:Coda - A ffmpeg based transcoder for audio files
+# Trans:Coda - A ffmpeg based transcoder for media files
-Trans:Coda lets you convert audio from one format to another
+Trans:Coda lets you convert media from one format to another

 ### Features
 * Drag and drop audio files into application